 Any planned proposal submission to an extramural funder must be approved by the Department, the preaward research administrator in the School, and RSP prior to submission.
 RSP is the campus unit authorized to submit extramural proposals on behalf of researchers.

 As you prepare to work on your proposal, be sure to review the Basics of Research Administration for Principal Investigators which summarizes the roles and responsibilities of the PI, research administrators, and Research and Sponsored Programs (RSP), the office on our campus responsible for submitting proposals on behalf of a researcher.

-Once you’ve identified a funding opportunity, the next step is to contact Sarah Marcotte, SoHE pre-award research administrator with the funding opportunity information.
+Once you’ve identified a funding opportunity, the next step is to contact Sarah Marcotte, preaward research administrator, with the funding opportunity information.
 Sarah will assist with creating a WISPER record, generating a proposal preparation timeline, including a detailed checklist of the required proposal elements, and will assist with creating and finalizing the budget.
 When the proposal is ready for submission, it must be approved by SoHE and processed to Research and Sponsored Programs (RSP) for submission.

 As a reminder, non-faculty members (Emeritus Professors and Academic Staff) must establish PI Status in order to serve as PI on a grant proposal.
-Refer to UW campus policy for PI Status and the SoHE procedure for PI Status.
-Contact Sarah Marcotte, SoHE pre-award research administrator, with any questions or for assistance with the request.
+Refer to UW campus policy for PI Status and the School of Human Ecology procedure for PI Status.
+Contact Sarah Marcotte, preaward research administrator, with any questions or for assistance with the request.

 Proposal Submission Timeline

 Refer to the New Faculty Guide to Competing for Research Funding [UW NetID login required] for detailed and comprehensive guidance on all aspects of proposal writing.
 The sections below provide a snapshot of proposal elements required by most federal and non-federal sponsors.